-HypnobirthingA very effective, logical and enjoyable course preparing you and your partner perfectly for the birth of your baby.
+The Rosy Birthing CourseA very effective, logical and enjoyable course preparing you and your birth partner perfectly for the birth of your baby.

 Privates & Small Groups:

-The classes usually run over four weekday evenings, each lasting approximately 2-2.5 hours.
+The classes usually run over four evenings, each lasting approximately 2-2.5 hours over four weeks.
 I try my best to be flexible and run the course to meet your preferences if possible.
-There is a maximum of two couples in the small group sessions.
-These sessions are normally delivered in my home in Albrighton but for privates, arrangements can be made to travel to you if you are local; a small fee for travel and time would need to be added on to the cost.
+I have ran them over two evenings and a Saturday/Sunday morning before too.
+Private and small groups sessions are normally delivered in my home in Crickhowell but for privates, arrangements can be made to travel to you if you are local.

 Full Course Small Group Cost: